-For more than 60 years, Canada has been offering co-op programmes to its students, with the University of Waterloo operating the largest co-op programme in the country.
+For more than 60 years, Canada has been offering co-op programmes to its students, with the University of Waterloo operating the largest co-op programme in the country/region.
 A co-op programme, co-op education or co-operative education refers to an educational programme where a student’s classroom experience is supplemented with practical work experience.
-While always popular in Canada, other countries have not been able to seamlessly integrate these programmes into the curriculum.
+While always popular in Canada, other countries/regions have not been able to seamlessly integrate these programmes into the curriculum.
 Recently, the Canadian government has increased its support for co-op programmes, encouraging more students to apply.
 Through the Student Work Placement Programme, the Canadian government has pledged an amount of CAD 73 million over four years (2017-2021) to support and subsidise the salary for co-op students who meet the eligibility criteria in STEM and business programmes for post-secondary education.
 Here are some reasons why students should consider a co-op when they apply to Canada.

 How do co-op programmes work?

 A typical co-op programme alternates work and academic terms.
 The work term lasts for around four months, during which time the student gets placed in an organisation relevant to their field of study, with a specific role and reports to a manager.
 Since students have multiple work terms over the course of the degree, they tend to take an additional year more to graduate compared to students in other programmes.
 This is a unique experience that allows students to spend each work term with a different organisation in their chosen field.
 This gives them insight into different aspects of their subject along with more clarity on what area they would like to pursue in the long run.
 Co-ops are paid, with the average salary varying depending on the student's current education level, previous work experience and the province in which they work.
 In British Columbia, for example, the minimum wage is CAD 13.85 per hour, whereas in Ontario it is CAD 14.00.
 At the end of the work term, managers are required to provide feedback to the university via a form or questionnaire and give a performance evaluation of the student.